 My other experience with this is that because you delay the burn and it’s not as bad as normal, it may help relieve muscle soreness the next day.

-And that should get you that small bit closer to achieving your fitness goals.
+And that should get you closer to achieving your fitness goals.

 This non-essential amino acid is directly tied to nitric oxide levels in the bloodstream.
 And while the body does naturally produce it, a sudden boost could help increase blood flow to muscles .